-MUS455 2 units MUSIC ORGANIZATION AND LEADERSHIP (S: even years)
+MUSIC ORGANIZATION AND LEADERSHIP (S: EVEN YEARS)

-Capstone Course A capstone course in the practical aspects of organizing and maintaining a music program in the church or parachurch organization.
-Areas covered will include resources, staffing, planning, and organization
+A capstone course in the practical aspects of organizing and maintaining a music program in the church or parachurch organization.
+Areas covered will include resources, staffing, planning, and organization skills.
+(Prerequisites: COMM282, CEDU372)